-Many homeowners dream of making massive home improvements and upgrades to their home before selling, but they often don’t look into how much is recouped when selling.
-We dove into the Remodeling 2015 Cost vs. Value Report to find the top five midrange projects with the best ROI for the Minneapolis area.
-Follow along below as we outline them for you.
+Many homeowners dream of making improvements and upgrades to their home before selling, but they don’t always look into how much will be recouped when selling.
+We dove into the Remodeling 2017 Cost vs. Value Report (www.costvsvalue.com) to find the top five mid-range projects with the best ROI for the Minneapolis area.
+Follow along below as we outline key insights you can use.

-You’ve probably heard of painting a front door to add extra cheer when selling a home, but have you considered buying a whole new one?
-The steel door in this project will pay for itself, so it’s a bit of a no-brainer if you’re selling in the Minneapolis area.
+You’ve probably heard of painting a front door to add extra cheer when selling a home.
+But if your door is made of wood or another outdated material, it may be time to consider an upgrade.
+The steel door in this project will almost pay for itself, so it’s a bit of a no-brainer if you’re thinking of selling in the Minneapolis area.

 In this upgrade, you’ll replace your current door with a new, 20-gauge steel door that includes a double window panel.
 The door’s factory-finish color is the same on both sides, and the project also includes new casing (either brick mold or poplar casing) that matches the door.
-Rather than using your current lock, the project includes budget for a new brass or antique-brass finish lockset.
+Rather than using your current lock, the project includes budget for a brand-new lock.

 In this project, you’ll first remove the bottom third of siding from the street side of your exterior (a 300 square foot continuous band).
 Begin at the garage and around the main entry, and end at the corner of the side addition.
 Next, you’ll replace this area with a stone veneer, including 36 linear feet of sills, 40 linear feet of corners and one address block.
 The installation also includes protection against water damage and corrosion.

 Resale value: $1,521

 If your garage door has dings and dents, it may be time to replace it.
 In this last project, you’ll remove and properly dispose of a garage door and its tracks.
 You’ll then install a new steel door (16x7 feet) on new galvanized steel tracks.
 You’ll reuse your current motorized opener.